Access premium content. Become an SMS expert.

 Here are 4 more quick tips for remaining compliant:

-Let’s look at 11 actionable tips for collecting numbers and growing your text marketing list.
+Phew!
+Now that we've covered our compliance bases, let’s look at 11 actionable tips for collecting numbers and growing your text marketing list.

 1. Set up a short code.

-What is a short code?
+What is a short code, you ask?

 2. Create an easy-to-remember keyword.